danrusei/service_mesh_k8s/Run_the_App.md

 Now you should be able to see the **Online Boutique** demo site running in your cluster by accessing the **http://localhost:8080** address.

+!!!!!!!!!!!!!!!!https://istio.io/latest/docs/ops/diagnostic-tools/istioctl/ allows you to retrieve information about proxy configuration using

 That's pretty neat, but this is just the preparation to start testing the Service Meshes.